Announcing the “Careers in Conservation” Video Series

 GCC Announces Partnership with the Southern African Wildlife College

-We are so excited to announce the formalization of our newest partnership with the Southern African Wildlife College, a conservation-based applied learning institute based in South Africa in the greater Kruger National Park.
+We are so excited to announce the formalization of our newest partnership with the Southern African Wildlife College, a conservation-based applied learning institute based in South Africa in greater Kruger National Park.

 We recently sat down with SAWC’s Sboniso Phakathi to talk about the new partnership, how things have changed in the conservation space, and new approaches to learning that are essential for positive change.